7 Must-Visit Rockhounding Sites in Idaho

 ActivityRecommendation

-IdentificationLook for dark, rounded shapes
+IdentificationLook for dark, rounded shapes that stand out from the surrounding gravel.

 6. Willow Creek Jasper